realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     misuse of `static` methods and data to mimic the "procedural" paradigm.

 ## Encapsulation <a name="encapsulation"></a>
+###### encapsulation
+  - ### BIG IDEA — Can we put data and the code that manipulates the data into a "container" that is only accessible by the code in the container?
   - Think of a `struct` in C, but with functions that can access the data in the `struct`, and the data is `private` and only accessible by the functions inside the `struct`, or expressly marked as `public`.
   - Data & code are "encapsulated," (or enclosed) into classes.